Sue Lines: Senate

 In 2013, Lines was nominated by the ALP to fill a casual vacancy caused by the resignation of Senator Chris Evans, another former United Voice official.
 At the time of her endorsement she was living in Sydney.
 She was formally appointed to the Senate on 15 May 2013 and elected to a six-year term in her own right at the 2016 federal election.

 Lines has served on a number of Senate committees.
 She was elected Deputy President of the Senate in September 2016 in succession to Gavin Marshall.
-She is the third woman to hold the position, after Margaret Reid and Sue West.
+She is the third woman to have held the position, after Margaret Reid and Sue West.
 In 2018, as chair of the Senate's procedure committee, she led an inquiry into the use of the Lord's Prayer to open parliamentary sittings which recommended that the practice should continue.

 In July 2022, following the ALP's victory at the 2022 federal election, Lines was elected President of the Senate in succession to Slade Brockman.
 She is the second woman elected to the position, after Margaret Reid, and the first woman from the ALP to be elected president.